Dalia Dassa Kaye

 Dalia Dassa Kaye is an American academic.
-She serves as the Director of the Center for Middle East Public Policy at the RAND Corporation in Santa Monica, California.
+She was the Director of the Center for Middle East Public Policy at the RAND Corporation in Santa Monica, California.

 Early life

 Dalia Dassa Kaye received a PhD in political science from the University of California, Berkeley.

 Career

-Kaye was an Assistant Professor of Political Science and International Affairs at the George Washington University from 1998 to 2003.
-She was a Visiting Professor at the University of Amsterdam and was a visiting scholar at the Netherlands Institute of International Relations.
+Kaye was an assistant professor of Political Science and International Affairs at the George Washington University from 1998 to 2003.
+She was a visiting professor at the University of Amsterdam and was a visiting scholar at the Netherlands Institute of International Relations.
 She was an International Affairs Fellow at the Dutch Foreign Ministry on behalf of the Council on Foreign Relations.
 She was also a Foreign Policy Studies Fellow at the Brookings Institution.
-She was a Visiting Professor at the Ronald W. Burkle Center for International Relations and the International Institute at the University of California, Los Angeles (UCLA).
+She was a visiting professor at the Ronald W. Burkle Center for International Relations and the International Institute at the University of California, Los Angeles (UCLA).

-Kaye serves as the Director of the Center for Middle East Public Policy at the RAND Corporation.
+Kaye also served as the Director of the Center for Middle East Public Policy at the RAND Corporation.

 She has published two books, monographs, and articles in Foreign Affairs.
 Her first book, Beyond the Handshake: Multilateral Cooperation in the Arab-Israeli Peace Process, talked about the way the Madrid Conference of 1991 was instrumental for the Israeli–Palestinian peace process.